ta-data-bcn/Project-Week-5-Your-Own-Project/README.md

 ## Organization
 To organize the work I created a Trello project where I listed all the items that I had to complete to deliver the project.

-This repository contains a readme document with some basic information about the project and a folder with two jupyter noteboks, one for the data cleaning and the other one for the data analysis.
+This repository contains a readme document with some basic information about the project, a .gitignore document and a folder with two jupyter noteboks, one for the data cleaning and the other one for the data analysis.

 ## Links
 [Repository](https://github.com/pausancho/Project-Week-5-Your-Own-Project)